Germinating the seeds

 Temperature -- Aim to keep them between 68 and 77° F (20-25°C) most of the time.
 Avoid letting them get above 82° F (28°C) or below 65° F (18°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots.

 Keep them in a bright spot out of direct sun.
-If you place the pots in a plastic container to maintain moisture, leave it open a bit to allow fresh air to enter.
+If you place the pots inside a plastic container to maintain moisture, leave it open slightly to allow fresh air to enter.

 Climate -- Older plants prefer temperatures between 40 and 80°F (5-29°C), with cool nights.
 It reportedly can tolerate a light frost, but i recommend protecting it from freezing temperatures, especially the first 2 years.
 Over about 40% humidity is recommended.